ChongWu-Biostat/MCSS/README.md

 #MCSS

-Cancer is characterized by numerous somatic mutations, however, only a subset of mutations, called *driver* mutations, contributes to tumor growth and progression.
+Cancer is characterized by numerous somatic mutations, however, only a subset of mutations, called *driver* mutations, contribute to tumor growth and progression.

-Recent studies indicated that mutations arising in a driver pathway often covers most samples and for a single sample only a singe or few mutations appear because a single mutation is capable to perturb the whole pathway.
+Genes and pathways containing driver mutations are called driver genes and driver pathways respectively.
+Recent studies indicated that mutations in a driver pathway often appear in most samples while for any sample only a singe or few mutations appear because a single mutation is capable to perturb the whole pathway.

-Based on these findings, minimum cost subset selection (**MCSS**) is developed for de novo discovery of mutated driver pathway in cancer studies.
+Based on these findings, a new method called minimum cost subset selection (**MCSS**) is developed for de novo discovery of driver mutation pathways in cancer studies.

 ## Features

-* We provide a novel regularization based way (MCSS) for de novo discovery mutated driver pathway.
+* We provide a novel algorithm MCSS based on a non-convex approximation to the original combinatorial optimization problem and with regularization for de novo discovery of mutated driver pathways.
-* MCSS is designed to find multiple mutated driver pathways without pre-specific the number of pathways and the number of genes.
+* MCSS is designed to find multiple mutated driver pathways without the need to pre-specify a number of pathways and/or a number of genes.
-* MCSS is flexible and can borrow information from multiple types of data.
-We provide an example to integrate mutation data with gene expression data.
-The corresponding codes have been provided accordingly.
+* MCSS is flexible for integrative analysis of multiple types of genomic data.
+Currently, in addition to the standard analysis of a single mutation dataset, it can integrate a mutation dataset with a gene expression data (which may or may not be drawn on the same set of the subjects for the mutation data).

 ## Installation
-To let researchers revise and extend MCSS more easily, we deliberately provide the source codes instead of a toolbox.
-Researchers can either copy the source files into their current working directory or use the following codes to add a path.
-The source file is fully tested in matlab 2012a and may fail in other versions of the matlab.
-Please send us an email (wuxx0845@umn.edu) when you meet any problems.
+To allow the researchers to revise and extend MCSS more easily, we deliberately provide the source code instead of a toolbox.
+The researchers can either copy the source files into their working directory or use the following code to add a path.
+The source code is fully tested in Matlab 2012a and may fail in other versions of the Matlab.
+Please send us an email (wuxx0845@umn.edu) when you encounter any problems.

 ```matlab
 addpath(genpath(<path to your MCSS directory>))